BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information: Abstract

 \section{Abstract}

 Time is an important aspect of documents and is used in a range of NLP and IR tasks.
 In this work, we investigate methods for incorporating temporal information during pre-training to further improve the performance on time-related tasks.
-Compared with BERT which utilizes synchronic document collections (BooksCorpus and English Wikipedia) as the training corpora, we use long-span temporal news article collection for building word representations.
-We introduce TimeBERT, a novel language representation model trained on a temporal collection of news articles via two new pre-training tasks, which harness two distinct temporal signals to construct time-aware language representations.
-The experimental results show that TimeBERT consistently outperforms BERT and other existing pre-trained models, with substantial gains on different downstream NLP tasks or applications for which time is of high importance.\footnote{We will release TimeBERT model on HuggingFace after the publication.}
+Compared with common pre-trained language models like BERT which utilize synchronic document collections (e.g., BookCorpus and Wikipedia) as the training corpora, we use long-span temporal news article collection for building word representations.
+We introduce BiTimeBERT, a novel language representation model trained on a temporal collection of news articles via two new pre-training tasks, which harnesses two distinct temporal signals to construct time-aware language representations.
+The experimental results show that BiTimeBERT consistently outperforms BERT and other existing pre-trained models with substantial gains on different downstream NLP tasks and applications for which time is of importance (e.g., the accuracy improvement over BERT is 155\% on the event time estimation task).\footnote{The code is available at \url{https://github.com/WangJiexin/BiTimeBERT}.}

 \ccsdesc[500]{Information systems~Content analysis and feature selection}

 \keywords{pre-trained language models, temporal information, news archive}